-A brief description of which data is backed up and when this occurs.
-Calculation of the maximum error that can occur for cumulative values.
+- A brief description of which data is backed up and when this occurs. - Calculation of the minimum interval for the back-up to ensure that the critical change value is not exceeded.

 • Check whether measurement data is saved to non-volatile storage and can be recovered.